Skip to content

 | (1) | Free

-Load and forward ports for Kubernetes services with an interactive UI
+Kubernetes Port Forward: list services and forward their ports with an interactive UI and multi-select support

 Installation